Test of lepton universality in beauty-quark decays

 \subsubsection{Multivariate selection}

 A Boosted Decision Tree (BDT) algorithm~\cite{Breiman} with gradient boosting~\cite{GradBoost} is used to reduce combinatorial background.
 For the nonresonant muon mode and for each of the three different trigger categories of the nonresonant electron mode, a single BDT classifier is trained for the 7 and $8\tev$ data, and an additional classifier is trained for the $13\tev$ data.
 The BDT output is not strongly correlated with \qsq and the same classifiers are used to select the respective resonant decays.
 In order to train the classifier, simulated nonresonant \BuKll decays are used as a proxy for the signal and nonresonant \Kll candidates selected from the data with $\mKll > 5.4\gevcc$ are used as a background sample.
 The $k$-folding technique is used in the training and testing~\cite{Blum:1999:BHB:307400.307439}.
 The classifier includes the following variables: the \pt of the \Bp, \Kp and dilepton candidates, and the minimum and maximum \pt of the leptons; the \Bp, dilepton and \Kp \chisqip with respect to the associated PV, where \chisqip is defined as the difference in the vertex-fit \chisq of the PV reconstructed with and without the considered particle; the minimum and maximum \chisqip of the leptons; the \Bp vertex-fit quality; the statistical significance of the \Bp flight distance; and the angle between the \Bp candidate momentum vector and the direction between the associated PV and the \Bp decay vertex.
+The \pt of the final state particles, the vertex-fit \chisq and the significance of the flight distance have the most discriminating power.
 For each of the classifiers, a requirement is placed on the output variable in order to maximise the predicted significance of the nonresonant signal yield.
 For the electron modes that dictate the \RK precision, this requirement reduces the combinatorial background by approximately $99\%$, while retaining $85\%$ of the signal mode.
 The muon BDT classifier has similar performance.
-In both cases the efficiency of the BDT selection has negligible dependence on \mKll in the regions used to determine the event yields.
+In both cases, for both signal and background, the efficiency of the BDT selection has negligible dependence on \mKll and \qsq in the regions used to determine the event yields.